 - Score card included

 - Blocks are too large for smaller children

 - Blocks are 100% uniform size wise

 - Handle on the carrying case is prone to ripping

 This giant jenga game is great for family outings, camping trips, and having fun in the backyard.
 You get 54 oversized blocks that measure seven inches long when you order, and you can build a tower that is up to five feet tall.
 The blocks are 100% smoothly finished pine that won’t snag or accidentally pull the other blocks down as you slide them in and out.
 The pine is also resistant to swelling and shrinking, and this can help make the set last longer.

 This giant jenga set can help improve your hand-eye coordination, and it comes packed into a secure carrying case that makes it easy to take from party to party.
 Additionally, the carrying case can help protect your jenga set from wear and tear by creating a barrier between the blocks and dust, water, dirt, and debris.
-It is slightly more expensive at $80 a set.
+It is slightly more expensive.

 - Has a sturdy carrying and storage case